2012–13 S.L. Benfica season: August-November

+December-January

 December began with a 0–0 draw at Camp Nou against Barcelona in the Champions League, a result that eliminated Benfica from the group stage and sent them into the UEFA Europa League, followed by a 3–1 league win over Sporting at the Estádio José Alvalade, featuring a hat-trick from Cardozo.
 Benfica then recorded a 4–1 home win over Marítimo, a 2–1 away win against Olhanense and a 1–1 draw with Moreirense, both in the Taça da Liga.

 The new year began with a 6–0 win over C.D.
 Aves in the Taça de Portugal, followed by a 3–1 away win against Estoril and a 4–0 away victory over Académica in the Taça da Liga, which qualified Benfica for the semi-finals.
 On 13 January, Benfica hosted Porto in the league, drawing 2–2.
 They then defeated Académica 4–0 in the Taça de Portugal quarter-finals, Moreirense 2–0 in the league, Braga 2–1 away, and Paços de Ferreira 2–0 in the first leg of the Taça de Portugal semi-finals, ending the month level on points with Porto.

+February-April

 In February, Benfica recorded league wins over Vitória de Setúbal, Académica, and Paços de Ferreira, and drew away against Nacional.
 In Europe, they eliminated Bayer Leverkusen 3–1 on aggregate in the Europa League round of 32 (1–0 away, 2–1 home).
 The month concluded with elimination from the Taça da Liga after a penalty shootout loss to Braga in the semi-finals.

 March saw Benfica win all of their matches: 1–0 against Beira-Mar in the league, 1–0 at home and 3–2 away against Bordeaux in the Europa League round of 16, 5–0 against Gil Vicente, 4–0 away against Vitória de Guimarães, and 6–1 at home against Rio Ave, finishing the month four points clear of Porto.
 The next month opened with a 3–1 home win against Newcastle United in the Europa League quarter-finals, followed by a 2–2 draw away to progress to the semi-finals.
 In the league, Benfica defeated Olhanense, Sporting at home, and Marítimo away, while also drawing 1–1 with Paços de Ferreira in the second leg of the Taça de Portugal semi-final to advance 3–1 on aggregate.
 The month ended with a 1–0 away defeat to Fenerbahçe in the first leg of the Europa League semi-finals.